wesleybeckner/salty/docs/_sources/salty_readme.md.txt

     CCCCn1cc[n+](_static/c1)C

-once we have a smiles representation of a molecule, we can convert it into a molecular object with RDKit:
+Once we have a smiles representation of a molecule, we can convert it into a molecular object with RDKit:

 ```python